 The Mobile Threat Catalogue identifies threats to mobile devices and associated mobile infrastructure to support development and implementation of mobile security capabilities, best practices, and security solutions to better protect enterprise IT.
 Threats are divided into broad categories, primarily focused upon mobile applications and software, the network stack and associated infrastructure, mobile device and software supply chain, and the greater mobile ecosystem.
 Each threat identified is catalogued alongside explanatory and vulnerability information where possible, and alongside applicable mitigation strategies.

-The Mobile Threat Catalogue is available as a draft.
-For ease of use, the draft catalogue is available to download or read in multiple formats, including an Interagency Report providing context and background information.
+The Mobile Threat Catalogue is living document, updated often.
+For ease of use we have included an Interagency Report providing context and background information.

 - NISTIR 8144: Assessing Threats to Mobile Devices & Infrastructure (PDF)